Comparison of Anomaly Detectors: Context Matters: Experimental results

-Differences in mean ranks of many models in Fig.~\ref{fig:tabular_auc_auc_cdd10} are statistically insignificant at level $p=0.1$, which is disappointing.
-Assuming the ranks remain the same, another 47 datasets would be needed to make the difference between OC-SVM and WAE statistically significant.
+Moreover, differences in mean ranks of many models in Fig.~\ref{fig:critical_diag} are statistically insignificant at level $p=0.1$, which is disappointing.
+Assuming the ranks remain the same, another 51 datasets would be needed to make the difference between OC-SVM and VAE statistically significant on tabular data with 50\% anomalies.
+This indicates that the results are still noisy and can be easily changed for a different choice of datasets.

-While the AUC is undoubtedly the gold-standard metric of the field, practitioners are often more interested in behavior on low-positive rates.
-Fig.~\ref{fig:tabular_tpr_tpr_cdd10} shows the same CDD plot with detectors ranked by the true positive rate estimated at 5\% false positive rate, TPR@FPR,\footnote{Hyperparameters were selected according to the same criterion measured on validation set.} (table with the underlying values is provided in supplementary in Tab.~\ref{tab:tabular_tpr_5_tpr_5_meanmax}).
-We can see changes in ranks, but the overall tendency of OC-SVM and autoencoders dominating the results remains, despite the improved performance of some GAN models.